quicwg/base-drafts/draft-ietf-quic-recovery.md

 : Reduction in congestion window when a new loss event is detected.
   The RECOMMENDED value is 0.5.

-kPersistentCongestion:
+kPersistentCongestionThreshold:
 : Number of consecutive PTOs after which network is considered to be experiencing persistent congestion.
 The rationale for this threshold is to enable a sender to use initial PTOs for aggressive probing, similar to Tail Loss Probe (TLP) in TCP {{TLP}} {{RACK}}.
-Once the number of consecutive PTOs reaches this threshold - that is, persistent congestion is established - the sender responds by collapsing its congestion window, similar to a Retransmission Timeout (RTO) in TCP {{RFC5681}}.
-The RECOMMENDED value is 3, equivalent to having two TLPs followed by an RTO in TCP.
+Once the number of consecutive PTOs reaches this threshold - that is, persistent congestion is established - the sender responds by collapsing its congestion window to kMinimumWindow, similar to a Retransmission Timeout (RTO) in TCP {{RFC5681}}.
+The RECOMMENDED value for kPersistentCongestionThreshold is 3, which is equivalent to having two TLPs followed by an RTO in TCP.

 ### Variables of interest {#vars-of-interest}